Recording Connection Audio Institute - Learn One on One in a Real Recording Studio

 GIVE YOUR MUSIC AWAY

 Some might frown on this as a devaluing of your music, but the truth is, your music has no presumed value if nobody hears it.
 The best advertising for your songs is…your songs!
-Even songs for sale are often pirated from the Internet, anyhow.
-Some artists realize this, and find other creative ways to make their money while letting their music be its own advertisement.
-You don’t have to give away all your music, but offering free downloads of some songs or handing out your CDs at concerts are a great way to get your recording heard.
+You don’t have to give away all your music, but offering free downloads of some songs or handing out your CDs at concerts are great ways to get your recording heard.

 PLAY LIVE SHOWS